qbit/snap/README.md

 **snap**
 is a
 ksh(1)
+script designed to upgrade an
+OpenBSD OpenBSD
-script designed upgrade an OpenBSD machine to the latest snapshot available.
+machine to the latest snapshot available.

 **snap**
 checks the \`BUILDINFO\` file located on the remote mirror, and will